dedoc/scramble/docs/usage/response.md

 All the conditional fields will be marked as optional in resulting docs.

-Also, `JsonResource` is stored in OpenAPI docs as reference and usage of the resources across the resources will be rendered as using schema reference in docs.
+Also, API resources are stored in OpenAPI docs as reference and usage of the resources across other resources will be rendered as using schema reference in docs.

 ### Manually describing the fields

-For the cases when automatic field type resolution is not working or you need to add a description to the field, you can add PhpDoc comment:
+For the cases when automatic field type resolution is not working, or you need to add a description to the field, you can add PhpDoc comment:

 ```php
 return [